Trails & Maps

 - Very Difficult

 - The Blue Trail at Sleeping Giant comprises the eastern portion of the 20-mile Quinnipiac Trail, part of CT’s 800+ mile Blue-Blazed Hiking Trail.
-Traversing the Giant from head-to-toe, this is the most difficult trail at the park and rewards intrepid hikers great views along the way.
+Traversing the Giant from head-to-toe, this is the most difficult trail at the park and rewards intrepid hikers with great views along the way.

 Where to park at Sleeping Giant State Park?